 - The power button, rather than being above the top-right of the keyboard, is on the right side of the laptop near the charger port.
 It's easy to accidentally press this button while moving the computer, and *a single tap* initiates a shutdown - you don't have to hold it.
 There is no BIOS configuration menu in their open firmware, so as far as I can tell, there's no way to change this behavior.

 Misleading about Intel Management Engine

 They claim they disable Intel Management Engine on their laptops.
 In their firmware update guide, they state:

 For laptops not running Open Firmware, a few extra steps may be required after an update to ensure the Intel ME is disabled.

 This clearly implies that it's disabled if you're running open firmware, which I was.
 But during my first firmware update, I found out it wasn't and there wasn't an option to disable it!
 I contacted support and they said something about releasing a future firmware update that would allow me to disable it, but they still haven't.

 In the blog post where it's originally announced, they do specify "on Intel 6th, 7th, and 8th Gen laptops" (there's no such specification in the firmware update guide) but when I read that I assumed they said it because 8th was the newest model they sold at the time (it's posted in 2017) and that this would continue with newer models.
 I can't find any announcement saying they don't allow it on newer models, they just silently stopped.
-The responsible thing to do would've been to both post an announcement and to update the 2017 announcement and firmware update guide to make it clear that this is not supported on models other than Intel 6th, 7th, and 8th Gen.
+The responsible thing to do would've been to both post an announcement and to update the 2017 announcement and firmware update guide to make it clear that this is not supported on models newer than Intel 8th Gen.